andesco/Blocker.day/readme.md

 # Blocker.day

-Blocker.day is a Cloudflare Worker that generates a unique `.ics` calendar feed of random (but deterministic) blocks of unavailable time.
+Blocker.day helps you block time randomly and quickly, with a .ics calendar feed set to your desired availability.

-Use Blocker.day to quickly populate an otherwise sparse calendar app, including Apple or Google; or randomly limit availability in a scheduling app, including [Cal.com](https://cal.com) and [SavvyCal](https://savvycal.com).
+Using random (but deterministic) blocks of unavailable time, you can quickly populate an otherwise sparse calendar app, including Apple or Google; or randomly limit availability in a scheduling app, including [Cal.com](https://cal.com) and [SavvyCal](https://savvycal.com).

-For example, Apple Calendar subscription to Blocker.day with 1 hour blocks and 50% probability: \
+For example, Blocker.day in Apple Calendar, set to 1 hour blocks and 50% probability: \
 [blocker.day/calendar.ics?h=1&p=0.50](https://blocker.day/calendar.ics?h=1&p=0.50)

 <picture style="max-width: 554px; width: 100%; display: block;">